I have recently been invited to participate in a survey about doctors’ business use of social media to communicate with patients.

 I have trained myself in common sense social media ‘rules’ and I make sure I never deviate from them.
 This keeps my use of social media appropriate and avoids the pitfalls some colleagues have fallen into.

-- At the initial antenatal visit, I advise a new patient how she can contact me.
+- At the initial antenatal visit, I advise a new patient about how she can contact me.
 I show her my personal medical practice Facebook site.
 I advise her Facebook messaging is very popular way patients contact me.
 I then invite her to be Facebook friend of my personal medical practice Facebook site.
 I never invite her again.
 I also have an Obstetric Excellence Facebook business page where there is information about articles, including links to new posts on my website and some photos.
 As my Obstetric Excellence Facebook business page is not a ‘patient only’ page, I often don’t check it for messages and never respond to questions.

 - I will never use Facebook to find patients and to ask a patient to be a Facebook friend.